 How to Support Others

 **Give compliments on a daily basis – at least three honest compliments to others.
-It will feel stilted in the beginning but you will flow with the intention and see how others respond.
+It will feel stilted in the beginning, but you will flow with the intention and see how others respond.
 When we look at the good in others, we can start to acknowledge the good in ourselves.
 We project a more positive view of life.

 - Volunteer – if time permits and you always wanted to help others in a particular way, find a suitable place to volunteer and follow your interests.
 People who volunteer are happier.

 Have you recognized already the benefits of kindness?
 If so, how does it show up in your life?
 If you are starting to increase your “kindness muscles,” why not try the following action step.

 Action Step: Listen to your body – what is it telling you right now.
-Do you need to give away a dose of kindness in order to reduce the stress levels in your body?
+Do you need to give away a dose of kindness to reduce the stress levels in your body?
 Why not try an experiment, for the next 30 days, each day give away at least 3 acts of kindness and then see what happens to you.